nrwl/nx/docs/shared/guides/module-federation/micro-frontend-architecture.md

 # Micro Frontend Architecture

 Since version 14, Nx provides out-of-the-box [Module Federation](/module-federation/faster-builds) support to both React and Angular.
-The micro frontend (MFE) architecture builds on top of Module Federation by providing _independent deployability_.
+The Micro Frontend (MFE) architecture builds on top of Module Federation by providing _independent deployability_.

 If you have not read the [Module Federation guide](/module-federation/faster-builds) yet, we recommend that you read it before continuing with this MFE guide.